Special Initiatives

 Skid Row Projects:

-The Capital Improvement Intermediary Program (CIIP) manages the pre-development, design and construction of facilities that expand housing and services for people experiencing homelessness.
-Housing for Health works closely with its nonprofit partner, Brilliant Corners, and various sponsors to create exceptional interim and permanent supportive housing.
+The Capital Improvement Intermediary Program (CIIP) manages the construction of facilities that expand housing and services for people experiencing homelessness.
+Housing for Health works closely with Brilliant Corners and project sponsors to design, build, convert, and renovate spaces that offer a supportive and dignified experience for clients.

 Our housing is designed with the social and emotional needs of residents in mind and includes spaces for community gatherings and specialized services such as health screenings and intensive case management.
 Project types include historical renovations, motel conversions, repurposing buildings for new use and ground-up construction.